BF/SF Princeton Reverb

 Summary

 The Princeton Reverb is the smallest blackface/silverface Fender amp with both tremolo and reverb.
 With a 10 inch speaker run by a 12-15W dual 6V6 amp, it delivers a true “American” Fender tone with punchy, responsive lows together with chimey highs.
 When it is cranked it tends to sound a bit “browner” than the bigger two-channel amps, meaning more breakup in the lower frequencies and mid-focused tone.
-Much of this is due to an unefficient phase inverter circuit design.
+Much of this is due to an inefficient phase inverter circuit design.

-Compared to many bigger Fender amps the Princeton Reverb (PR) wenr through the CBS/silverface periods with very little changes.
+Compared to many bigger Fender amps the Princeton Reverb (PR) went through the CBS/silverface periods with very little changes.
 The rectifier tube was one of the tube and circuit changes where the 5U4GB was replaced by a GZ34.
 In build quality and component selection (brands of caps, resistors, pots) the silverfaces are not as robust as the blackface models.
 The glued and stapled baffles on the silverface amps is to us one of the bigger differences between the blackface and silverface amps, or should we say, the cabinets.
 Still, many people consider the tone of the silverface Princeton Reverb just as good as the blackface.
 Being almost a blackface amp with a “wrong” faceplate, the large number of silverface models became popular player’s amps.
 Lot of value-for-the-money.
 As a player’s amp one could replace the speaker with a bigger one without “ruining” the value of it, like for the precious collectable blackfaces.
 First in 1978, when the push/pull volume boost was introduced, there was a significant difference from the traditional blackface circuit.

 So, why would you want to enhance or mod a PR?
 Due to its small size many players want to increase the power, volume and clean headroom.
 A few also wants to change the distortion characteristics.
 We’ve seen no other amp that has been analyzed so thoroughly in terms of mods and tricks to make it bigger.
 Does this mean you should implement the mods too?
 Not necessarily.
 Just because many people does so, it doesn’t mean it’s right for you.

 In general we don’t recommend the mods that increase the power and clean headroom unless you actually have experienced the amp to be too small at gigs.
 If you are using your amp at home or in recording situations you should appreciate the early breakup of the original 6V6 power tube circuitry, the ineffective phase inverter, a smaller output transformer and a low-medium inefficient 10″ speaker.
 You are lucky to have a tube amp that breaks up nicely and shines at you every day at practise volumes.
 It’s what everybody really wants.
-So why increase the threashold of tube heaven?
+So why increase the threshold of tube heaven?

 If you’re micing the amp the audience should have no problem hearing a stock PR (we know: it can be hard to trust the sound engineers).
 Your job is to make sure your band and yourself can hear the amp on stage.
 If you need a bigger amp on stage, go ahead reading below.